Introduction to Montessori toys

 Playing games offers one of the most effective ways to learn something new.
 Active learning, through play, benefits both toddlers and adults.
 Games help us grasp how things work together and provide insights into ourselves.

-How to identify a Montessori Toy?
+How to Identify a True Montessori Toy

 Nowadays, the word “Montessori Toy” could be used as a marketing gimmick.
 Every such claim may not be true.
 We have mentioned some ways to verify these claims to save your money and time and protect against unsafe toys.